Is life Insurance still relevant during my golden years?

 Life insurance provides a financial safety net for your loved ones during the most difficult time of their lives.

-It's a contract between you and an insurance company where you agree to pay regular premiums in exchange for a tax-free lump sum payment to your beneficiaries upon your passing.
-It should really be called death insurance, though that doesn’t sound so appealing!
-Most life insurance policies also offer the option to pay you the full benefit if you are diagnosed with an illness that will be terminal within 12 or 24 months.
+It's a contract between you and an insurance company where you agree to pay regular premiums in exchange for a tax-free lump sum payment to your beneficiaries (usually your loved ones) upon your passing.
+It should really be called death insurance, though that doesn't sound so appealing!
+Most life insurance policies also pay you the full benefit if you are diagnosed with an illness that will be terminal within 12 or 24 months.

 The Reserve Bank of New Zealand says life insurance coverage "softens the financial impact of events such as death, disablement, and major illness, allowing insured individuals and their families to maintain their living standards".